brnsampson/optional/README.md

 Actually, on second thought just use TOML or whatever the company told you to use.
 You're probably just using this for boolean feature flags anyways.

+## FAQ's

+### Why do you even have Unwrap()?
+It seems like a less convenient version of Get().

+Yep.
+On the one hand, I like the idea of options being values.
+They could be passed around and referenced easily without worrying about consequences.

+In practice, I find I actually need pointers to options most of the time.
+They are things meant to be consumed rather than passed around a lot, and as such when the thing that actually needs them uses them, I don't really want them to stick around going forward.

+As an example, consider a situation where you have a single config loader generating a nested config which includes pointers.
+Maybe one field of your config is a sub-config meant for one component or domain of your application.
+If that struct has pointer fields, then even if the struct is passed into your component by value there will be another pointer floating around and accessible in your other code.
+That _should_ be okay, right?
+Surely nothing else will call a method on the main config struct that might modify its fields right?

+Well, maybe we should just make that a pointer so that we can nil it out after the component consumes its config.
+That works, but now we have a nil pointer floating around and something else can still call methods on the main struct to modify fields.
+Did you check that pointer _everywhere_ to make sure you are not dereferencing it when it's nil?
+Are you _sure_?

+Well hey, just make the field an Optional and when the component consumes its part it can call Unwrap() to get the inner value and the rest of the struct just has a None Optional left.
+It has all the same methods and code has to handle the errors returned just like normal, but now it won't cause an unhandled panic if you lose focus for more than 10 seconds!

+### Why didn't you just wrap a pointer then do the right thing?
+Isn't copying things around by value all the time expensive?

+1. There is a whole world of hurt in golang around structs with pointer fields.
+If someone is so foolish as to blindly pass such a thing around by value, bad things can happen quickly.
+2. As such, I initially tried to only return pointers to optionals, but given the methods I wanted to provide this didn't always work well.
+3. You can always make an option with a pointer inner type if you want that.
+It probably isn't totally safe in all cases and there is a very real chance that it won't do what you want.
+YMMV!

 ## Generating the keys and certs for testing

+This is mostly a reminder for myself, given that the certs only have a lifetime of one year.

 ### RSA